All the Details on Kylie Jenner and Travis Scott's Trip to Houston

 Last Christmas, Scott shared with his Instagram followers that he bought his family a house, which is reportedly located in Houston.
 So it's possible the couple is spending time with Scott's family while in Texas.

-The couple's trip to Houston comes one month after reports surfaced that Jenner was pregnant.
+The couple's trip to Houston comes one month after reports surfaced that Jenner is pregnant.
 Earlier this month, Scott was spotted FaceTiming his girlfriend during his DJ appearance in NYC.